aws-samples/amazon-forecast-samples/ml_ops/ImportData.md

 <br><br>
 ![Step Function Running](./images/step-function-import-running.jpg)
 <br><br>
-7. While this is running, in your browser, open another tab and use the AWS Console to nagivate to Amazon Forecast by typing Forecast in the search control in the black menu bar and hitting enter.
+7. While this is running, in your browser, open another tab and use the AWS Console to navigate to Amazon Forecast by typing Forecast in the search control in the black menu bar and hitting enter.
 8. In Forecast, navigate to the dataset group with your **StackName** and you should see data imports are in progress.
 The interface will look similar to this screenshot.

 <br><br>